aicell-lab/ddls-course/content/course/ddls-2024/module-2/journal-club.md

 ## Assignment

  - Read the paper and using the [Question Sheet](/question-sheet/) which contains a set of questions designed to guide your reading and understanding.
- - Fill out your question sheet and submit before the seminar.
+ - Fill out your question sheet and submit before the journal club.
- - Be ready to discuss in the seminar.
+ - Be ready to discuss in the journal club.

  {{< cta cta_text="Click Here to Submit" cta_link="https://forms.gle/nnj1PPQgDA9sUYVu8" >}}

- ## Join the Seminar
+ ## Join the Journal Club

-During the seminar, we will walk through the question sheet together.
+During the journal club, we will walk through the question sheet together.
 Everyone will be selected at random to answer one or more questions from the question sheet, and/or describe selected figures.